 Estimated reading time: 4 minutes

-It’s not easy to put God first.
-We wake up and often our phones are the first distraction of the day.
-We read the latest news alerts and our minds start to dwell on the issues facing our society.
-We can see who has tried to reach us, and we start to respond.
-We check email.
-We scroll through social media.
-We start thinking about the day ahead.
-And before we know it, our minds are focused on what needs to be done instead of where we need to be.
+It’s not always easy to put God first.
+No matter how much we love God, life has a way of pulling us in multiple directions, starting with when we first wake up.
+Too often, our phones are our first distraction of the day.
+We read the latest news alerts, see who has tried to reach us, scroll through social media, and start to respond to those late-night text messages or email.
+Before we know it, our minds are focused on what needs to be done instead of where we need to be.

 And in the process of time it came to pass that Cain brought an offering of the fruit of the ground to the Lord.
 Abel also brought of the firstborn of his flock and of their fat.
 And the Lord respected Abel and his offering, but He did not respect Cain and his offering.